Aslmmon/ServiceReservationApp/README.md

     * **Clarity:** Users can easily view specialist availability and select suitable time slots. ✅
     * **Organization:** (If implemented) Users can manage their appointments in one place, reducing the risk of missed appointments. 📅

+## Business Understanding Test

+### Business Requirements Understanding:

+The app's primary business goal is to modernize and simplify the appointment booking process.
+It aims to replace traditional methods like phone calls with a user-friendly mobile platform, enabling users to easily find specialists, view their availability, and schedule appointments.
+By providing a centralized and accessible system, the app seeks to improve efficiency for both users and service providers, reducing scheduling conflicts and administrative overhead.
+Ultimately, the app intends to enhance the overall experience of booking services, making it faster, more convenient, and less prone to errors.

+### User Experience Thought Process:

+One feature that could significantly enhance the booking experience is **interactive availability visualization**.
+Instead of just showing a list of available times, the app could display a weekly or monthly calendar view where available slots are clearly marked.
+Users could then quickly identify available days and times at a glance, and by tapping on a slot, immediately initiate the booking process.
+This visual approach would make the selection process more intuitive and delightful, reducing the cognitive load on the user.

 ## Known Limitations

 * **UI Improvements:** The UI could be further enhanced for a more modern and visually appealing design. 🎨